 Holly Johnson once shared that Top Of The Pops

 presenter Paul Gambaccini "was amazed the record was being played.
 He said no one had got away with such obvious sexual innuendo since Lou Reed's 'Walk On The Wild Side

 BBC Radio 1 DJ Mike Read once explained, "I didn't ban 'Relax.'
 I didn't have the power to ban it because I'm just an individual.
 What happened was that my producer went home one day to find his two young children messing around with the video recorder, rewinding and watching over and over again a clip from the 'Relax' video in which two men simulate buggery [a British term for anal sex].
 And, not surprisingly, he was very upset."

 This was used in the film Body Double, a 1984 suspense movie in which Holly Johnson, while lip-synching to the song, leads a man into a sex bar.
 The man eventually performs a sex scene as the song plays.
 This scene of the film virtually serves as a music video within the film.
 Backup singer/dancer Paul Rutherford also appears as a patron at the bar.

-"Relax" was also featured in the 2001 Ben Stiller movie Zoolander.
+"Relax" was also featured in the 1984 Miami Vice episode "Little Prince," and in the 2001 Ben Stiller movie Zoolander.

 In 1999, a man named R.D.
 Turner copyrighted the name Frankie Goes To Hollywood in the US and formed a band called The New Frankie Goes To Hollywood, which began playing shows in the US and abroad.
 Turner falsely claimed to be Davey Johnson, a brother of lead singer Holly Johnson.
 The band also sold new versions of the band's signature "Frankie Say" shirts for $20 each online.